Mazchoo/JournalApp/README.md

 ## Description

-Creates a locally hosted jounral app that can store images, text and video.
+Creates a locally hosted journal app that can store images, text and video.

 * Organises entries by year, month and day in respective calendars
 * Has random selections of photos shown by year and month